dmandloi/powershell-notes/chapter-5.md

 * A PowerShell drive uses a single provider to connect to a data storage.
 To list all the available PSDrives use `Get-PSDrive.`

+* Each PSProvider models a data store using hierachical objects similar to drives, folders and files found in the windows file system.

 * The below example shows how to temporarily \(i.e. only within the current PowerShell session\) map a file share at `\\Server\share`  to drive `Z.`

 ```powershell